twe4ked/inku/README.md

 assert_eq!(RGBA::new(0xfacadeff).to_u32(), 0xfacadeff);

-// NOTE: The high two bytes are zeroed out assert_eq!(ZRGB::new(0xfffacade).to_u32(), 0x00facade);
+// NOTE: The high byte is zeroed out assert_eq!(ZRGB::new(0xfffacade).to_u32(), 0x00facade);
 ```